saurabh7489/saurabh7489/README.md

-# 💫 About Me:
+# Hi, I’m Saurabh Pandey :
-Hi, I’m Saurabh Pandey, a B.Tech student passionate about web development and technology.<br><br>I have hands-on experience with HTML, CSS, and JavaScript, and I enjoy building responsive and user-friendly web interfaces.
+A B.Tech student passionate about web development and technology.<br><br>I have hands-on experience with HTML, CSS, and JavaScript, and I enjoy building responsive and user-friendly web interfaces.
 I have worked on small projects like landing pages and basic web apps, which helped me understand front-end development concepts.<br><br>I’m highly interested in solving real-world problems using technology.
 I’m eager to collaborate with others, learn new technologies, and push my limits.<br><br>Currently, I’m also exploring backend development to become a full-stack developer in the future.<br><br>Looking forward to building something impactful!

 ## 🌐 Socials: